couch-consulting/bayes_insurance_java/README.md

 * Everything is string and separated by ";"
 * Synthetic nodes are given
 * Every string uses non utf-8 chars (e.g no "ö" etc)
+* Every pointerNode of a target node has to be unique

 ### NetViewer Workflow
 * Sadly the Netviewer from netica is not working properly.
 Thus the following has to be done to see the net correctly.